Skip to main content

 No. The Department of Economics does not accept courses taken through Concurrent Enrollment to satisfy major requirements, minor requirements, or as prerequisites for subsequent Economics courses at UC San Diego.

-You would not be able to major and minor within the Department.
+No. You would not be able to major and minor within the Department.
 You are also not able to declare an Economics or Management Science minor if you are a Joint Mathematics-Economics major through the Math Department (MA33) or an International Studies-Economics (IS26) major.

 Can I overlap classes to fulfill both my major and minor requirements?